usnistgov/800-63-3/sp800-63b/cover.md

 </div>

-The authors would like to acknowledge the contributions of our many reviewers, including Joni Brennan from the Digital ID & Authentication Council of Canada (DIACC) and Kat Megas from NIST.
+The authors would like to acknowledge the contributions of our many reviewers, including Joni Brennan from the Digital ID & Authentication Council of Canada (DIACC), Kat Megas from NIST, and Ryan Galluzzo and Danna O'Rourke from Deloitte & Touche LLP.

 The authors would also like to acknowledge the thought leadership and innovation of the original authors: Donna F. Dodson, W. Timothy Polk, Sarbari Gupta, and Emad A. Nabbus.
 Without their tireless efforts, we would not have had the incredible baseline from which to evolve 800-63 to the document it is today.
 In addition, special thanks to the Federal Privacy Council's Digital Authentication Task Force for the contributions to the development of privacy requirements and considerations.